Coastal Dry Tropics Landcare — Battling waterside weeds

 Upstream of the Bruce Highway, at the end of Mesa Circuit between the Cosgrove Estate and the Bohle River is the ‘Bohle Wetlands’, a site that has seen the sweat and efforts of hundreds of local volunteers for almost two decades.

-“Conservation Volunteers Australia did extensive work in this area,” says Scott Fry, formerly with that group, now Team Leader Waterways, Wetlands & Coasts at NQ Dry Tropics.
-“It’s had a lot of hands on it: planting native trees, opening-up the waterway and controlling weeds.
-The site has a lot of natural value — people bird watch here and we’ve seen crocs pop up a number of times.”
+“There’s been a lot of people put work into this place,” says Scott Fry, formerly with Conservation Volunteers Australia, now Team Leader Waterways, Wetlands & Coasts at NQ Dry Tropics.
+“Planting native trees, opening-up the waterway and controlling weeds.
+The site has a lot of natural value — people birdwatch here and we’ve seen crocs pop up a number of times.”

 Over time Cranbrook State School, Weir State School, Heatley State School, and other Reef Guardian Schools have contributed to the wetland.
 More recently, St Benedict’s Catholic School has also been involved in a Junior Landcare program.